nuclio/nuclio/docs/setup/aks/setup-aks-appinsights-grafana.md

 [Grafana](https://grafana.com/) is the leading tool for querying and visualizing time series and metrics.

-To use Grafana, you first need to deploy it in your cluster.
+To use Grafana, you first need to install it in your cluster.
 You'll do this by using `helm`, the package manager for Kubernetes, and the [Grafana chart](https://hub.kubeapps.com/charts/stable/grafana).
 If you are unfamiliar with `helm`, read more about it [here](https://docs.helm.sh/).

-To allow Grafana to pull data from Application Insights, you need to use a [special plugin](https://grafana.com/plugins/grafana-azure-monitor-datasource) developed by Grafana.
+To allow Grafana to display data from Application Insights, The [Azure Monitor plugin](https://grafana.com/plugins/grafana-azure-monitor-datasource) developed by Grafana is required.

-In this tutorial you'll change the `values.yaml` file, to include the Application Insights plugin during installation.

-Create a new file called `values.yaml`.
-Copy the following values to it, and edit the values of your choice, such as `repository`, `tag`, `persistence`, `adminUser`, `adminPassword`.
+To add the plugin, create a new file called `values.yaml`.
+Copy the following values to it, and edit the values such as `persistence`, `adminUser`, `adminPassword` and `plugins`.
 ```yaml
 replicas: 1